samrelins/CS50W_Final_Project_Diarize/README.md

 # Diarize
 Diarize is my final project submission for the CS50w course.
 A positive psychology focussed diary application that encourages users to plan and review their days to make the best possible use of their time.
-The format of the application is based on the popular 6-minute-diary with a few tweaks and extras added.
+The format of the application is based on the popular <a href="https://createurbestself.com">6 minute diary</a> with a few tweaks and extras added.

 ## Django
 Diarize has been built using the Django framework, introduced in project 3 of the CS50w course.
 A more detailed explanation of the django framework and project structure is included in the readme for project 3, but here is a brief overview.